 Where are we?
 Thankfully, we’re at a publishing crossroads.
 The article below was first published by New Zealand Book Month in August 2008, the month after Endangered Words was first published (with the title From Afterwit to Zemblanity).
-A long seven years later and, finally, I have been able to publish a digital edition of the book, with a new paperback version available soon for buyers outside of the US.
-Better still, it is now viable for me to publish a long-desired sequel.
-Subscribe to be notified of the publication date (expected to be around December 2016).
+A long seven years later and, finally, I have been able to publish a digital edition of the book.
+Better still, changes in the publishing world mean it is now viable for me to publish a long-desired sequel.
+Subscribe to be notified of the publication date.

 This week I am going to write about just one of the words from my new book, From Afterwit to Zemblanity: 100 endangered words brought to life.
 The word is ubiety, it is my favourite word from the book, and in last week’s blog I awarded it a silver medal for Poignancy in my ‘Word Olympics’.
 Can you remember what it means?